metamorph-inc/openmeta-vahana/README.md

 The model assembly is located at `RootFolder/ComponentAssemblies/Vahana2` within openmeta-vahana.xme.
 By changing the values of the `Canard_Rotation` and `Wing_Rotation` parameters, a user can be change the orientation for a specific analysis.
 The `rProp` parameter allows the user to change vary the length of the propeller blades.
 Changing the propeller blade radius also changes the span of both flight surfaces as well as the positions of the rotors in order to maintain an appropriate spacing between the neighboring rotors.

 ### Iterative Mass Calculations
+When exploring the Vahana model's design space with the TiltWingParametricStudyPET, we observed that less than 0.04% of the design generated met our design requirements.
-When running the PET 'Parameter Study' we noticed that the low success rate of less than 0.04% was primarily caused by designs failing the first two design constraints:
+This low success rate was primarily caused by designs failing the first two design constraints:

-* The vehicle battery must contain more energy than the energy required to complete its mission
+* The vehicle battery must contain more energy than the energy required to complete the reserve mission
-* The vehicle motors must the capacity to provide at least 1.7 times the maximum power required for hover mode
+* The vehicle motors must be capable of providing at least 1.7 times the maximum power required for hover mode

 The Vahana Trade Study set battery mass and motor mass as design variables while using assumed values for battery specific energy and motor specific power.
 Since 95% of all 'Parameter Study' PET runs failed as a result of the first two constraints, we looked into making battery mass and motor mass dependent variables which could be solved using an iterative method and the other design variables.

 Using Euler's linear method of numerical integration (method shown [here](https://docs.google.com/spreadsheets/d/170VYNoF4OTg8ZG605DoPC1EO5k4rxNIF8a00Ac6IGiI/edit?usp=sharing)) the required battery mass and motor mass can be solved for within 0.01% of the theoretical value in 10 interation for ranges up to ten times larger than the assumed payload of 150 kg.
-A future model may implement these mass calculations in order to more intelligently explore the design space
+A future model may implement these mass calculations in order to allow a more efficient parametric exploration of the design space.

 <!-- Image isn't in images/ ...
 <p align="center">Image of Mass Convergence at 1500 kg</p>